 The lethargic state, but also the reluctant attitude of “stressing” the world of cryptos has nevertheless evolved after the attacks and hacks of the exchanges.
-Among other things, the $ 30 million stolen from the Bithumb platform or the $ 40 million that went up in smoke on Coinrail.
-It is surely the consequences of these acts that have called into question the “laissez-faire” that prevailed until then.
+Let’s thus mention the $ 30 million stolen from the Bithumb platform or the $ 40 million that went up in smoke on Coinrail.
+Hence, it is surely the consequences of these acts that have called into question the “laissez-faire” that prevailed until then.

 From now on, the keyword will be “taxes“

-It is in this perspective of change that the government has announced its proposal to revise the tax laws for the current year.
-On the official statement, it reads that “from next year, SMEs active in cryptocurrencies will no longer benefit from tax cuts, privilege nevertheless kept for other sectors“.
+It is in this perspective that the government has announced its proposal to revise the tax laws for the current year.
+Therefore, on the official statement, it reads that “from next year, SMEs active in cryptocurrencies will no longer benefit from tax cuts, privilege nevertheless kept for other sectors“.

-Korean media News 1 explains that cryptosystem companies were considered venture capitalists or as SMEs until now.
+Korean media News 1 explains that crypto companies were considered venture capitalists ,or as SMEs, until now.
 Categorized as such, these entities benefited from a significant reduction in income taxes.
 Examples of beneficial tax treatments include the depreciation of assets acquired during the first four years of operation.
 Nevertheless, these accounting entries could indeed change.